4 large potatoes, or 8 to 10 smaller potatoes, scrubbed and diced (no need to peel them)

-Welsh Cawl (Lamb & Vegetable Stew) – Cawl is often seen as being the national dish of Wales, my recipe is based on a traditional Welsh recipe for Cawl, but uses lamb steaks in place of a lamb joint, as was commonly used in times gone by.
-A bowl of cawl is usually accompanied by crusty bread and Caerphilly cheese, and makes a wonderfully comforting family supper dish.
+Welsh Cawl (Lamb & Vegetable Stew) - Cawl is often seen as being the national dish of Wales, my recipe is based on a traditional Welsh recipe for Cawl, but uses lamb steaks in place of a lamb joint, as was commonly used in times gone by.
+A bowl of cawl is usually accompanied by crusty bread and Caerphilly cheese.